-$$Z = \{ x \mid x \in V \land x \notin x \}$$
+$$Z = \{ x \mid x \in V \land x \not\in x \}$$

 This is just the Russell set for the universal set.
+But proposition 13 tells us that for any set a, the Russell set for a is not a member of a.
+So the Russell set for V is not a member of V, which is a contradiction because everything is in V.

-But the proof of Proposition 12 shows that Z is a member of Z if and only if Z is not a member of Z. This set Z is called the (absolute) Russell set, and the contradiction we have just established is called Russell's Paradox.
+This set Z is called the (absolute) Russell set, and the contradiction we have just established is called Russell's Paradox.

-It would be hard to overdramatize the impact Russell's Paradox had on set theory at the turn of the century.
+It would be hard to overdramatize the impact the discovery of Russell's Paradox had on set theory at the turn of the century.
 Simple as it is, it shook the subject to its foundations.
-It is just as if in arithmetic we discovered a proof that 23+27=50and $23+27\neq 50$ .
+It is just as if in arithmetic we discovered a proof that 23+27=50 and $23+27\neq 50$.
 Or as if in geometry we could prove that the area of a square both is and is not the square of the side.
 But here we are in just that position.
 This shows that there is something wrong with our starting assumptions of the whole theory, the two axioms with which we began.
 There simply is no domain of sets which satisfies these assumptions.
 This discovery was regarded as a paradox just because it had earlier seemed to most mathematicians that the intuitive universe of sets did satisfy the axioms.